sncf-connect-tech/Collor/README.md

 }
 ```

-When a cell is dequeued, the collectionData update the cell with this object.
+When a cell is dequeued, the collectionData updates the cell with this object.
 ```swift
 final class WeatherDayCollectionViewCell: UICollectionViewCell, CollectionCellAdaptable {
   @IBOutlet weak var label: UILabel!